guilhemmarchand/trackme/docs/userguide.rst

 **This is the screen provided to configure the outliers detection for a given entity, which exposes a simulation of the results over time, allowing you to train your settings before they are applied.**

-**On the top part of the screen you will interract with the settings exposes in the previous section:**
+**On the top part of the screen you will interact with the settings exposes in the previous section:**

 - ``Enable Outlier Detection:`` you can choose to disable the Outliers detection for a given entity, default is enabled
 - ``Enable alert on upper Outlier:`` you can choose to alert on upper outliers detection, default is false
 - ``OutlierMinEventCount mode:`` you can choose to let the workflow defining dynamically the lower bound value, or define yourself a static threshold if you need it
-- ``OutlierMinEventCount:`` if you choosed to use s static lower bound threshold, this is where you will provide its value
+- ``OutlierMinEventCount:`` static lower bound value if static threshold is used
 - ``Lower threshold multiplier:`` the multiplier for the lower band calculation, must be a numerical value which will impact the lower bound calculation (the lower the multiplier is, the closer to the actual standard deviation the calculation will be)
 - ``Upper threshold multiplier:`` the multiplier for the upper band calculation, must be a numerical value which will impact the upper bound calculation (the lower the multiplier is, the closer to the actual standard deviation the calculation will be)

-**Finally, there are two time related settings to interract with:**
+**Finally, there are two time related settings to interact with:**

 .. image:: img/first_steps/img013.png
    :alt: img/first_steps/img013
    :align: center

-- ``time period for outliers detection`` defines the time frame TrackMe will be looking at for the outliers calculations (lower/upper bands etc) which is using the recorded metrics everytime the short term trackers ran
+- ``time period for outliers detection`` defines the time frame TrackMe will be looking at for the outliers calculations (lower/upper bands etc) which is using the recorded metrics every time the short term trackers ran
 - ``span for outliers rendering`` is an additional setting which impact the graphical rendering within the outliers screen, but not the results of the outliers detection itself

 See :ref:`Outliers detection and behaviour analytic` for more details about the feature.